5 Time-Saving Tips to Boost Your Grants Productivity with Tiffany Nobles

 There was a question as well, that was sent directly to me in terms of, from Natalie, in terms of the pricing of Instrumentl.
 When you log into your account and you created your account, it'll be on the left-hand side here.
 There's going to be a pricing window, but we can also just go to instrumentl.com and then it's going to be an instrumentl.com/pricing.

 And that's where you'll also find that in terms of our pricing plans and whatnot.
 So it starts at 149 a month on the annual, otherwise it's 162 a month.
-And then some of these plus features, for folks who have not yet checked these out for our existing customers, we're going to have two-week trials for everybody to try that out.
+And then some of these Standard features, for folks who have not yet checked these out for our existing customers, we're going to have two-week trials for everybody to try that out.

-And also for new folks, they'll get access to the plus plan features, but essentially these are going to be part of our big announcement in a couple of weeks from now in terms of some of the things that we're working on here.
+And also for new folks, they'll get access to the Standard Plan features, but essentially these are going to be part of our big announcement in a couple of weeks from now in terms of some of the things that we're working on here.
 So pretty much, it's going to cover a ton of different new features that are just going to make finding a good fit funder even better.

 And so it's going to cover premium funder insights, foundation discovery, and recipient profiles.
 And so you're going to be able to figure out things like what percentage of past grantees versus new grantees did a fund your fund in the last three years, as well as historical giving trends between new grantees versus repeat grantees and so on.
-These are all going to be new data insights that you'll see on Instrumentl and you're already going to actually see them if you're on the plus plan today, I know a few folks have already converted over, but this will just help you find good fit funders faster.
+These are all going to be new data insights that you'll see on Instrumentl and you're already going to actually see them if you're on the Standard Plan today, I know a few folks have already converted over, but this will just help you find good fit funders faster.

 And then we'll also be doing a new thing that we haven't done in the past.
 We're going to be matching you to funders who potentially aren't open or are invite only, or just don't have an active website.
 So there's going to be a new feature that is going to be coming out.
 We're working on it right now.